tylern4/cython_tutorial/README.md

 To use module the shared library which is built (`wave_propogation.cpython-{PYVER}-{PLATROM}.so`) it should either be in your current directory, or in a directory accessible by your `$PYTHON_PATH`.
 It can also be in a sub folder such as build by using `.`'s in place of `/`.

+### Using the Templates

+There are two templates available to start your cython project from, either using setup.py or cmake as the build platfom.
+Put your code into a pyx file in the folder, change the name in the setup.py or CMakeLists.txt and use it yourself.
+For an existing python project you want to speedup use the setup.py template.
+For a C/C++/Fortran project start with the cmake template.